viadee/anchorsOnR/README.md

 # our goal is to predict the species
 task = makeClassifTask(data = iris, target = "Species", id = "iris")

 # setting up a learner
 lrn = makeLearner("classif.rpart")

 # train the learner on the training set
 model = train(learner = lrn, task = task)
 ```

-The created decision tree can be used to compare and validate the algorithm's results, since it can be easily visualized (as the approach is *model agnostic* any model could be explained, including such that are not inherently visualizable).
+The created decision tree can easily be visualized and thus the algorithm's results be compared and validated.
+Nonetheless, the approach and is *model agnostic*, which means any other model could be explained.
+This also includes such  that are not inherently visualizable.

+[^1]As mentioned before, explaining a decision tree is of little use in practice as it includes explainability in its structure.
+Therefore, we consider this model a *black box*.

 ![Iris decision tree visualized](irisDecisionTree.png)